satellite-image-deep-learning/datasets/README.md

 * Planet have made imagery available via kaggle competitions

 ## UC Merced
-* Land use classification dataset with 21 classes and 100 RGB TIFF images for each class
-* Each image measures 256x256 pixels with a pixel resolution of 1 foot
+Land use classification dataset with 21 classes and 100 RGB TIFF images for each class.
+Each image measures 256x256 pixels with a pixel resolution of 1 foot
 * http://weegee.vision.ucmerced.edu/datasets/landuse.html
 * Available as a Tensorflow dataset -> https://www.tensorflow.org/datasets/catalog/uc_merced
 * Also [available as a multi-label dataset](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d)
 * Read [Vision Transformers for Remote Sensing Image Classification](https://www.mdpi.com/2072-4292/13/3/516/htm) where a Vision Transformer classifier achieves 98.49% classification accuracy on Merced

 ## EuroSAT
-* Land use classification dataset of Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
+Land use classification dataset of Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
 Available in RGB and 13 band versions
 * [EuroSAT: Land Use and Land Cover Classification with Sentinel-2](https://github.com/phelber/EuroSAT) -> publication where a CNN achieves a classification accuracy 98.57%
 * Repos using fastai [here](https://github.com/shakasom/Deep-Learning-for-Satellite-Imagery) and [here](https://www.luigiselmi.eu/eo/lulc-classification-deeplearning.html)
 * [evolved_channel_selection](http://matpalm.com/blog/evolved_channel_selection/) -> explores the trade off between mixed resolutions and whether to use a channel at all, with [repo](https://github.com/matpalm/evolved_channel_selection)